huntabyte/unetlab.github.io/_posts/2014-10-31-installing-unetlab-on-vmware-workstation.md

 ---
 UNetLab is supported on VMware Workstation 9 or later.
 Version 10 is suggested and this guide will use that version.

-Download from [VMware website](http://www.vmware.com/it/products/workstation/ "VMware Workstation" the VMware Workstation software and install it on your desktop, then run it:
+Download from [VMware website](http://www.vmware.com/it/products/workstation/ "VMware Workstation") the VMware Workstation software and install it on your desktop, then run it:

 ![VMware Workstation home](/images/posts/2014/10/workstation-1.png "VMware Workstation home")